SurfaceAI/surfaceai/index_en.md

 # Releases
 - The first version of our [**program code**](https://github.com/SurfaceAI/road_network_classification) with the complete pipeline for enriching entire road networks with road surface and quality information is finished and can be downloaded on Github.

+- The **municipal data sets** generated with the SurfaceAI model for the cities/districts of Munich, Berlin-Neukölln, Osnabrück and Dresden are available in the [Mobilithek](https://mobilithek.info/offers/804060514242924544).

 - Paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
 2024. [**SurfaceAI: Automated creation of cohesive road surface quality datasets based on open street-level imagery.**](https://doi.org/10.1145/3681780.3697277) In Proceedings of the 2nd ACM SIGSPATIAL International Workshop on Advances in Urban-AI (UrbanAI '24).
 Association for Computing Machinery, New York, NY, USA, 54–57.

 - Paper: Alexandra Kapp, Edith Hoffmann, Esther Weigmann, and Helena Mihaljević.
 2025. [**StreetSurfaceVis: a dataset of crowdsourced street-level imagery annotated by road surface type and quality.**](https://doi.org/10.1038/s41597-024-04295-9) Sci Data 12, 92 (2025).